nourrminaa/oop2-labs/src/main/java/com/nourmina/oop2labs/course/Chapter1.md

 - `FlowPane mainPane = new FlowPane(Orientation.VERTICAL);`: now all the components are placed each on a line
 - `FlowPane firstNamePane = new FlowPane(5,7);` : the first one is the Horizontal Gap, the second is the Vertical Gap between the nodes in the same pane
 ---

+### d.
+GridPane
+- places the nodes in cells of 2D grid
+- `gridPane.add(node, colIndex, rowIndex);` → adds a node to the specified column and row

 ## 8. JavaFX Coordinates System
 - the upper-left corner is (0,0) (pane or scene)